harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 _Question 12.4: Are your test results publicly visible?_

 Publishing test results from frequently run tests (e.g. nightly build and test runs) can give your users reassurance about how, and how much, your software is tested.
 You can automatically publish test runs to your project website, or, alternatively, have test run results mailed to a developer's mailing list, or a mailing list dedicated to the test results.
-For example, see the [test results](http://build.mygrid.org.uk/ci/), for the [Taverna](http://www.taverna.org.uk/) workflow management system which uses [Jenkins](https://jenkins-ci.org) to build and test their code, and publish its results.
+For example, see the test results for the Taverna workflow management system which uses [Jenkins](https://jenkins-ci.org) to build and test their code, and publish its results.

 Question 12.5: Are all manually-run tests documented?